TinToSer/CVE2020-17087/README.md

 I have tested it on WIN 10 and it is working i.e it successfully crashes the system.

+I have compiled the below POC code ,Check the attached file

     #pragma comment(lib, "ntdll")

     #include <cstdio>